-The most common eye conditions diagnosed during a comprehensive eye exam involve refractive errors that cause blurry vision.
+The most common eye conditions diagnosed during a comprehensive vision test involve refractive errors that cause blurry vision.
 These conditions affect millions of people in the United States, and often get progressively worse as patients age.
 Refractive errors are easily treated.

 Also known as nearsightedness or shortsightedness, myopia is a condition of the eyes in which nearby objects are clear, and distant objects are blurry.
 Almost a third of people in the United States have some degree of nearsightedness.